ElijahTobs/WordPress-Snippets/README.md

 # WordPress-Snippets
-A collection of all the snippets I use with WordPress
+A collection of all the snippets I use with WordPress.